Ooty hills station

 The daily 12671 Nilagiri (Blue Mountain) Express train from Chennai arrives in Mettupalayam at 6.15 a.m. and connects with the toy train's morning departure.
 (It also connects with the toy train's evening arrival in Mettupalayam on the return journey).
 The Nilagiri Express stops in Coimbatore at 5 a.m. on the way, so it's possible to take this train from there to Mettupalayam.
 Alternatively, a taxi will cost about 1,200 rupees ($18).

 Frequent buses run from Coimbatore to Mettupalayam, starting from 5 a.m.
 There are also regular passenger trains between the two places during the day.
+You'll find a few decent budget hotels in Mettupalayam if you want to stay there overnight to catch the toy train the next morning.
+However, better accommodations are available in Coimbatore.

 Regular Train Services and Fares